-You will be taught by a Cardiff University tutor who specialises in their subject area and is experienced teaching adult learners.
-They will support you and offer you guidance as you study.
+You will be taught by a Cardiff University tutor with specialist knowledge in their subject and you will have access to dedicated learning support.
+Our tutors are experienced in teaching adult learners and will support your learning experience, offering ongoing guidance as you study.

 Classes are usually small, which makes discussion easier and allows more time for the tutor to pay attention to your individual needs.

 Our courses have a strong sense of community, giving you the opportunity to meet new people and contribute to stimulating discussion.

 There are also opportunities to get together with other students outside of the classroom.
 Free events take place throughout the year, including public lectures, subject specific events, open days and our annual award ceremony.